parishoffman/Terraform/README.md

 # Make sure there are no white spaces in your new .pem file

-sudo amazon-linux-extras install python3.8 -y python3.8 -m venv .venv source .venv/bin/activate
+sudo amazon-linux-extras install python3.8 -y python3.8 -m venv .ansible source .ansible/bin/activate

 # Install ansible and other dependencies
 pip install ansible==2.9.23